Back to TIL

 chmod 600 /etc/dropbear/initramfs/authorized_keys

-Let Dropbear integrate itself into the boot process:
+Let Dropbear re-build its integration into the boot process:

 Verify that this command doesn’t output any warning.
-E.g. it will tell you if it can’t read the authorized_keys.
+I.e., it will tell you if it can’t read the authorized_keys.

 If all is well, it’s time to reboot.